 Age: Little Difference, Big Changes in Emotional Intensity

-Old study showed that younger people are happier, but that hasn’t held up in more recent ones.
+Old studies showed that younger people are happier, but that hasn’t held up in more recent ones.

 Life satisfaction actually goes slightly up with age.